 Do you have a big biology test coming up?
 Plan ahead to bring your textbook to do some studying while the kids are asleep.
 Normally you can get in at least an hour or two of studying or cramming for an upcoming test or exam.

 If you've got homework due tomorrow, now is likely the only chance that you'll have to get it done.
 If you came straight after school to babysitting, and you'll probably just want to go to bed as soon as you get home.

 Even if it's a Friday night, it's a great idea to use your babysitting downtime to finish your homework.
 That way you'll have your entire weekend free for more fun activities!

 If you have a day job and you're just babysitting part-time, you can use the evenings while babysitting to catch up on your work as well.
 Just ask the parents for their WiFi password before they leave and you can use your laptop to remotely connect and work on whatever project you need to.

 Are you a creative person but you can never seem to find the time to devote to your passion?

-Nights babysitting while the kids are asleep is the perfect time to catch up on your craft.
+Night babysitting while the children are asleep is the perfect time to catch up on your craft.
 Bring a notepad or a laptop and write out some poetry, or get a chapter or two of your novel completed.

 If you like drawing, bring some pencils, pens, and markers and some drawing paper.

-You could even be able to get away with painting if the kids you watch are heavy sleepers and don't get up or need assistance much once they lay down for the night.
+You could even be able to get away with painting if the children you watch are heavy sleepers and don't get up or need assistance much once they lay down for the night.